 Rome is not only eternal; it is infinite.
 Every trip to the city leaves you wanting more; because to encompass the grandeur and history of Rome in a single visit would be impossible.
 Therefore, this list of the best things to do in Rome is just an inventory of must-see places to start discovering the city, which you can use as a checklist for your trip.

 It could be said that this amphitheater is the guardian of Rome.
 It is the most visited monument in the city and its interior catches the eye as much as its outer walls, scattered with Greek arches and columns.
 Since it was built in 72 AD, the Colosseum has witnessed countless stories of gladiators and animal fights, and you can learn more about these tales in one of the many guided tours of the Colosseum.

 Remember that tickets to the Colosseum will also give you access to the Roman Forum and Palatine Hill.
 You can get them at the ticket office, but since the queues are always massive it is best to buy them online.
-You can find all the information here: Colosseum Tickets and Tours.
+You can find all the information here: Colosseum Tickets.

 2. Marvel at St. Peter's Square

 The Vatican City is a must-see in Rome and to speak of the Vatican is to speak of the Sistine Chapel and St. Peter's Square.
 The Vatican Museums and the St. Peter's Basilica presiding over the square are the two main landmarks of the smallest state in the world.